Thermal Gravitons from Warm Inflation: Observational Implications and Constraints

 \subsection{Constraints and Detection Prospects for the thermal GW spectrum}

 We begin by examining the observational prospects for detecting the thermal graviton spectrum and the constraints it places on WI parameters.

 The enhanced high-frequency peak presents an interesting target for detection efforts, though with challenging prospects.
-In recent years, searches for high-frequency GWs above the kHz range have attracted vast interest (see \cite{Aggarwal:2025noe} for a review of recent developments).
-Search strategies typically rely on the inverse Gertsenshtein effect \cite{gertsenshtein1962wave}, where an effective conversion of GWs into electromagnetic fields occurs as they propagate through an external magnetic field.
+In recent years, searches for high-frequency GWs above the kHz range have attracted vast interest (see~\cite{Aggarwal:2025noe} for a review of recent developments).
+Search strategies typically rely on the inverse Gertsenshtein effect~\cite{gertsenshtein1962wave}, where an effective conversion of GWs into electromagnetic fields occurs as they propagate through an external magnetic field.
 However, the probability of graviton conversion is suppressed by $M^2_{\rm pl}$.
 Nevertheless exclusion limits have been set based on the non-detection of conversion in the magnetic fields in astrophysical environments \cite{Domcke:2020yzq, Liu:2023mll, Ito:2023fcr, Ito:2023nkq, He:2023xoh, Dandoy:2024oqg, Lella:2024dus, McDonald:2024nxj, Dunsky:2025pvd, Matsuo:2025blj}, as well as in existing and proposed laboratory facilities \cite{Ejlli:2019bqj, Domcke:2022rgu, Gao:2023gph, Domcke:2023bat, Valero:2024ncz, Domcke:2024mfu, Domcke:2024eti, Capdevilla:2024cby, Pappas:2025zld}.
 Ref.~\cite{Ringwald:2020ist} has shown that, even under optimistic projections using the Gaussian beam technique in future graviton/photon conversion experiments, a reheating temperature near the Planck scale is required in the case of instantaneous reheating into a radiation-dominated universe.
 In the context of thermal graviton detection, the thermal GW signal we derived here within a WI setting only offers a modest improvement over this challenging baseline, with an enhancement factor $R_{\rm GW}\sim 30$ relative to instantaneous reheating scenarios to a radiation-dominated era with the same initial temperature.
 Consequently, the detection prospects of this high-frequency signal ultimately depend on the viability to achieve a sufficiently high reheating temperature within a realistic WI framework.
+Given the well-defined peak frequency of the thermal GW spectrum, a complementary strategy is to employ dedicated resonant searches targeting the signal around $10^{11}\,{\rm Hz}$.
+For instance, Ref.~\cite{Herman:2022fau} explores a resonant cavity design capable of reaching a characteristic strain sensitivity of $\mathcal{O}(10^{-36})$ at $10^{8}\,{\rm Hz}$.
+With further optimization toward the THz band, such resonant setups could provide a promising avenue to probe WI thermal gravitons.
 Below we describe the bounds set by $\Delta N_{\rm eff}$ measurements on the graviton energy density, which are far more constraining than any existing bounds from graviton/photon conversion.

 Given these practical limitations in observing the high-frequency regime, it is also important to consider the low-frequency plateau of the GW spectrum, corresponding to horizon-crossing modes.
 In this region, the quantity of interest is the relative importance of thermal versus vacuum tensor contributions, which depends critically on the temperature and Hubble parameter evolution during WI, namely: